Aboubakar saves Cameroon in 3-3 tie with Serbia at World Cup - WHIZ News

 But the result suited neither side.

-They have one point and either Brazil or Switzerland can qualify with a win when they meet later Monday.
+They each have one point after two Group G matches and either Brazil or Switzerland can qualify with a win when they meet later Monday.

 Cameroon led through central defender Jean-Charles Castelletto’s 29th minute tap-in but also conceded twice in quick succession.

-Strahinja Pavlovic headed home in the first minute of first-half stoppage time and, two minutes later, midfielder Sergej Milinkovic-Savic struck from 20 meters.
+Strahinja Pavlovic scored the equalizer on a header in the first minute of first-half stoppage time and, two minutes later, midfielder Sergej Milinkovic-Savic struck from 20 meters.

 Striker Aleksandar Mitrovic made it 3-1 in the 53rd at Al Janoub Stadium.